BartNetJS/AngularWithRethinkDB/readme.md

 > hz init will initialize the horizon server.
 See the .hz map for settings

-> if you cloned the project and like run the sampl directly, run `npm i` and `npm run start`

 And start the horizon server

 ```cli